alangpierce/sucrase/README.md

 #### Limitations

-* Assumes that there are no variables shadowing imported names.
-Any such variables will be incorrectly transformed.
-If you use ESLint, the [no-shadow](https://eslint.org/docs/rules/no-shadow) rule should avoid this issue.
 * Complex assignments to exported names do not update the live bindings properly.
 For example, after `export let a = 1;`, `a = 2;` works, but `[a] = [3];` will not cause imported usages of `a` to update.
-* The code for handling object shorthand does not take ASI into account, so there may be rare bugs if you omit semicolons.
 * Imports are not hoisted to the top of the file.

 ### add-module-exports